thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_JSL11/README.md

 [My Loom Video](insert link here)

 ## Documenting my progress 💻💭
-### Bug Fixes
-1. Bug fix: `initializeData` function - Line 18
+1. `initializeData` function
     - **What I did:** Added `null` to the if statement to explicitly return `null` when no data exists and removed the `!`.
 Now if statement reads as "if data in local storage is `null` (does not exist), then add initialData."
     - **Challenges:** None so far
     - **What I learned:** Explicitly returning `null` for data that does not exist prevents problems in the long run when there are falsy values added to localStorage.
 Ensures consistency.
+### Bug Fixes

-2. Bug fix: functions - lines 61, 156, 172, 173
+1. Bug fix: functions - lines 63, 156, 172, 173
     - **What I did:** Fixed syntax errors for click event handler to `[X].addEventListener ("click", () => {...})`

-3. Bug fix: `filterAndDisplayTasksByBoard` function
+2. Bug fix: `filterAndDisplayTasksByBoard` function
     - **What I did:** Fixed comparison operators from `=` to `===`

-4. Bug fix: `styleActiveBoard` function
+3. Bug fix: `styleActiveBoard` function
     - **What I did:** Changed `foreach` to `forEach` & added `classList` to methods

-5. Bug fix: `addTaskToUI` function
+4. Bug fix: `addTaskToUI` function
     - **What I did:** Changed double quotes to backticks for template literal and added missing argument to `appendChild`

 ### Solutions to incomplete function code